Tom-stack3/codeChecker/README.md

 In addition to that, it prints data about your code.\
 **Currently works only on c and c++ files.**

-* If you don't know how to run python files, read this [Tutorial](https://github.com/Tom-stack3/codeChecker/blob/main/HOW_RUN_EXE.md)
+* If you don't know how to run python files, read this [Tutorial](https://github.com/Tom-stack3/codeChecker/blob/main/HOW_RUN_EXE.md) to run an .exe file.
 * If you know how to run python scripts, you are more than welcomed to download the python script and run it.